-The Licensing authority (OFCOM) has sanctioned licenses for PLBs for use in both maritime and aviation environments.
-All UK encoded PLBs for maritime use are to be registered on the UK 406 MHz Distress & Security Beacon Registry at MRCC Falmouth.
-UK encoded PLBs for aviation use are currently registered on both the UK ELT and the UK Distress &
+The Licensing authority (OFCOM) has agreed that PLBs are licence exempt in the UK for use in maritime, aviation and overland environments as long as the vessel or aircraft that they are carried onboard has a radio licence.
+All UK encoded PLBs are to be registered on the UK Distress & Security Beacon Registry.